yello-io/pkg-yello-eslint/packages/eslint-config-yello-react/README.md

 ## Installation
-Run `npx install-peerdeps --dev eslint-config-yello-react` in your project.
+Run `npx install-peerdeps --dev @yello-io/eslint-config-yello-react` in your project.

 ## Adding a new file to rules directory